 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The readings for the Feast of the Exaltation of the Cross on Monday of this week give us many insights into the meaning of the cross.
+The readings for the Feast of the Exaltation of the Cross give us many insights into the meaning of the cross.

-After seeing the sign of the cross in the sky, Emperor Constantine sent his mother on a quest to find the true cross, which she did despite advanced age.
+After seeing the sign of the cross in the sky, Emperor Constantine sent his mother on a quest to find the true cross, and she did so despite her advanced age.
 The year was 326.
 Nine years later, by Constantine's order, the Church of the Resurrection was built on the site of Golgotha and the Lord's tomb.

 The day's epistle is I Corinthians 1:18-24.
 Saint Paul acknowledges that the story of a God who becomes man, only to die on a cross, is "folly" to some.
 That is still true for some today.
 But it's equally true that for others, then as now, it is the opposite of folly.
 For believers, this story and this cross are the power of God.
 Paul cannot give a cogent explanation or irrefutable proof of this, and doesn't try.
 He only says that the "foolishness of God is wiser than men, and the weakness of God is stronger than men."

 The Gospel readings are from the 19th chapter of John's Gospel.
-Verse 7 gives reason why Jesus was put to death--He scandalized the Jewish leaders by claiming to be the Son of God, breaking Jewish law.
+Verse 7 gives the reason why Jesus was put to death--He scandalizes the Jewish leaders by claiming to be the Son of God, breaking Jewish law.
 The cry rings out, "Crucify him!"